simplex-chat/simplex-chat/docs/SECURITY.md

 While great care is taken to ensure the highest level of security and privacy in SimpleX network servers and clients, all software can have flaws, and we believe it is a critical part of an organization's social responsibility to minimize the impact of these flaws through continual vulnerability discovery efforts, defense in depth design, and prompt remediation and notification.

-The security assessment of SimpleX cryptography and networking was done by Trail of Bits in [November 2022](../blog/20221108-simplex-chat-v4.2-security-audit-new-website.md).
+The implementation security assessment of SimpleX cryptography and networking was done by Trail of Bits in [November 2022](../blog/20221108-simplex-chat-v4.2-security-audit-new-website.md).

+The cryptographic review of SimpleX protocols design was done by Trail of Bits in [July 2024](../blog/20241014-simplex-network-v6-1-security-review-better-calls-user-experience.md).

 We are planning design review of SimpleX protocols in July 2024 and implementation review in December 2024/January 2025.